CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 necessary to run." [https://www.redhat.com/en/topics/containers] Applied to the scienctific field this means that each container will contain an image of your system, a copy of your source code, installed dependencies, and data used.
-These are stored in a static file called an Image.
+These are stored in a static file called an image.

-This Image can be given to peer reviewers and other collaborators as a baseline to run your research.
-However the Image itself is opaque, and it is hard to tell what dependencies have been installed on the image without a lot of introspection.
+This image can be given to peer reviewers and other collaborators as a baseline to run your research.
+However the image itself is opaque, and it is hard to tell what dependencies have been installed on the image without a lot of inspection.
-It is recommended that the Image is built from a Dockerfile for full transparency.
+It is recommended that the image is built from a Dockerfile for full transparency.

 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image [https://docs.docker.com/engine/reference/builder/].

-This example dockerfile creates an ubuntu image and installs scipy and numpy on it.
+This example dockerfile creates an Ubuntu image and installs SciPy and NumPy on it.

 .. code-block:: text